What Is False Ceiling?

 These types of ceilings are mainly used

-i) To enhance beauty of a room interior.
+- To enhance the beauty of a room’s interior.

-iii) To manage height of too high ceiling.
+- To manage the height of too high ceiling.

 Advantages Of False Ceiling